 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 158.46 \$29,903,012 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, materials, and a vacancy savings factor.
 City Council authorized a mid-year adjustment to RPCA's Out of School Time program, which added 3.2 part-time FTEs.
+A FY 2024 City Council Add/Delete further increases part-time staffing for RPCA's Out of School Time program.
 3.2 \$298,204 Leadership and Management Efficiency Reduction to Seasonal Staffing-RPCA is reducing the Leadership and Management program's seasonal budget by \$7,000.
 This item represents an efficiency savings.
 0.00 (\$7,000) Cultural Activities Efficiency Reduction to Professional Services-RPCA is reducing the professional services budget for the Office of the Arts by \$23,000.
 This item represents an efficiency savings.
 0.00 (\$23,000) Recreation Services Expand Contract Programming-RPCA is increasing the availability of contractor-led programs for youth and adults.
 This expanded program offering will increase expenditures by \$298,670 and is estimated to bring in \$475,266 in user fee revenue for a net general fund impact of \$176,596 in revenue.
 0.00 \$298,670 Recreation Services 3 Month Teen Pass-RPCA will offer a new pass category for teens for \$39.
 Teens purchasing the pass will have access to Chinquapin and the City's outdoor pools.
 This revenue adjustment is expected to generate \$3,900 in revenue for FY 2024.
-0.00 \$0 Recreation Services Pool Fees, Rental Fees, and Soft Party Packages Adjustments-Market rate fee adjustments will occur for the fees listed below.
+0.00 \$0 Recreation Services Pool Fees, Rental Fees, and Soft Party Packages Adjustments-The FY 2024 Approved Budget includes market rate adjustments for the fees listed below.
 These adjustments are expected to generate \$5,601 in general fund revenue for FY 2024.
 1) Nonresident outdoor pool fees will increase from \$6 for all ages to \$6 youth and \$8 adults for daily admissions, and from \$154 all ages to \$154 youth and \$205 adult for season passes.
 2) Soft play party package fees will increase to \$149 for small rooms and \$179 for large rooms.
 This adjustment adds a new large room party package fee category.
 0.00 \$0 3) Outdoor pool rental fees will increase from \$109 resident/\$220 non-resident for small pools and \$220 resident/\$285 non-resident for large pools to site specific pool rental fees.
-The proposed site specific fee rates are Old Town Main Pool (\$257 resident/\$461 non-resident), Old Town Training Pool (\$39 resident/\$59 non-resident), Warwick Pool (\$159 resident/\$274 non-resident) and Memorial Pool (\$87 resident/\$145 non-resident).
+The site specific fee rates are Old Town Main Pool (\$257 resident/\$461 non-resident), Old Town Training Pool (\$39 resident/\$59 non-resident), Warwick Pool (\$159 resident/\$274 non-resident) and Memorial Pool (\$87 resident/\$145 non-resident).